Postselection technique for optical Quantum Key Distribution with improved de Finetti reductions: Correct application of de Finetti reductions to QKD

 We now define what it means for a map to be permutation-invariant.
 Note that in this definition we also correct a technical error in Ref.~\cite{christandl_postselection_2009} regarding the order in which the maps are applied. \begin{definition}[Permutation-invariance of maps] A linear map $\Delta \in \mapset{A^n,B}$ is \textit{permutation-invariant}, if for every $\perm \in S_n $, there exists a $G_{\perm} \in \channelset{B,B}$ such that

 where $\mathcal{W}_{\perm} (\cdot) = \permutation{d_{A}}{n} \left(\cdot\right) \permutation{d_{A}}{n}^\dagger$. \end{definition} Arguably, the above property might be better described as ``covariance'' rather than ``invariance'', since for instance it does not require that the map is literally ``invariant'' in the sense $\Delta \circ \mathcal{W}_{\perm} = \Delta$.
 However, for this work we shall follow the existing terminology in the field.
-Note that if some channel $\mathcal{F}\in \channelset{A^n,B}$ begins by first applying a uniformly random permutation to its input registers, and its output registers include some classical register storing the choice of permutation, then it is a permutation-invariant map according to the above definition, despite not necessarily satisfying $\mathcal{F} \circ \mathcal{W}_{\perm} = \mathcal{F}$.
+Note that if some channel $\mathcal{F}\in \channelset{A^n,B}$ begins by first applying a uniformly random permutation to its input registers (followed by other operations that do not depend on the choice of permutation), and its output registers include some classical register storing the choice of permutation, then it is a permutation-invariant map according to the above definition, despite not necessarily satisfying $\mathcal{F} \circ \mathcal{W}_{\perm} = \mathcal{F}$.
 Furthermore, there exists a relatively simple procedure to implement such a random permutation using approximately $n\log(n)$ uniform random bits.
 (To clarify further: in the context of QKD, this choice of random permutation can be publicly announced and hence these $n\log(n)$ bits can be generated locally by one party and publicly announced; they do not involve a consumption of pre-shared key.)
 We discuss the details in \cref{app:correctApplicationToQKD}.

 We proceed in a manner similar to Ref.~\cite{christandl_postselection_2009}, and prove the following lemma that can be used to relate $\epsSec$-secrecy of arbitrary states to the $\epsSec$-secrecy of a state that is a purification of a de Finetti state.